Samuel Prescott Hildreth: Career

-In Marietta, Dr. Samuel Prescott Hildreth served as the town's doctor and pursued the study of local history, botany, and geology.
-Dr. Hildreth was noted as one of the first pioneers of science in the country west of the Alleghany Mountains.
+In Marietta, Samuel Prescott Hildreth served as the town's medical doctor and pursued the study of local history, botany, and geology.
+Hildreth was noted as one of the first pioneers of science in the country west of the Alleghany Mountains.
 He exhibited "a remarkable genius in drawing.
 Insects and plants were represented with scrupulous accuracy, and engravings made from them have a permanent value".
 "Dr. Hildreth was distinguished for his industrious research, and his numerous and well-received publications on professional topics; on natural history; on the antiquities, the modern history, and the resources, of his Western home."
 In addition to serving in the Ohio legislature, he also served on the Ohio Geologic Survey.
 Dr. Samuel Prescott Hildreth died in Marietta, Ohio, on July 24, 1863, and was buried at Mound Cemetery in Marietta, along with his father and with many Revolutionary War soldiers and founding pioneer settlers of Marietta and the Northwest Territory.